 So to summarize, what essentially happens is that Tom Sawyer and Huck Finn eavesdrop on Santa telling kids a story about some people going to an amusement park who go into a room and hear a story about Thumbelina on a loudspeaker.
 Yes folks, that is how bad this movie is.
 The Thumbelina story is just as bad as the Santa story, except much creepier thanks to the animal costumes which are pure nightmare fuel.
 After the Thumbelina story ends, a bunny driving an old fashioned fire engine comes by and Santa hitches a ride with the bunny as the kids wave goodbye to him.
 Santa just leaves his sleigh on the beach and despite the title there is never any connection between this bunny and ice cream.
 Santa and the Ice Cream Bunny is one of the worst movies ever made and despite my description I don't think I can do justice as to how bad this garbage really is.
 I can't believe people actually paid money to see this movie in theaters as it is 96 minutes of hell unleashed upon the Earth.
 Luckily I saw the RiffTrax version from Mike Nelson and Kevin Murphy of MST3K fame which hilariously mocked the movie.
 Check out a sample here if you think you can stand it!

-Santa and the Ice Cream Bunny deserves a 0/10, but I do my scoring system on a 1-10 scale to synch up with my votes on IMDB.
+Santa and the Ice Cream Bunny deserves a 0/10, but I do my scoring system on a 1-10 scale to sync up with my votes on IMDB.